 Boundary Objects is a social space for navigating interpersonal boundaries.

-Visitors were encouraged to use the exhibition to slow-down, rest, and practice playful ‘choreographies of support facilitated by games and creative tools.
+Visitors were encouraged to use the exhibition to slow-down and practice playful choreographies of support facilitated by games and creative tools.
 The experiments in the space can be applied to real-world conflicts, conversations, and collective situations.

 Listen to the audio guides: